2022 Historic Grand Prix of Monaco: Série F

 Two cars missed qualifying in Race F: Luciano Biamino, who suffered a fuel pressure issue, and Frédéric Lajoux, whose car had been hit at the start of qualifying.
 Both drivers made the start, and would benefit greatly from a race of attrition.
 Polesitter Miles Griffiths retired to the pits after the formation lap.
-This made third-placed qualifier David Shaw, in a Williams FW06, the first car on the inside.
-Shaw got a slow launch; fifth-placed qualifier Mark Hazell, in a Williams FW07B, tried to pass him but the two made contact.
+This made third-placed qualifier David Shaw (Williams FW06) the first car on the inside.
+Shaw got a slow launch; fifth-placed qualifier Mark Hazell (Williams FW07B), tried to pass him but the two made contact.
 Shaw suffered front wing damage and fell to the back of the field, while Hazell recovered to run seventh.
-Michael Lyons, in a Hesketh 308E, shot into a lead he would not relinquish.
-Behind him, there was a three-way contest for third place between Philip Hall in a Theodore TR1, Lee Mowle in a Lotus 78 and Jamie Constable in a Shadow DN8.
+Michael Lyons (Hesketh 308E), shot into a lead he would not relinquish.
+Behind him, there was a three-way contest for third place between Philip Hall (Theodore TR1), Lee Mowle (Lotus 78) and Jamie Constable (Shadow DN8).
 On lap 8 of 18, the full course yellow was triggered when Hazell came to a halt on the rise to Beau Rivage.
 Mowle got the jump on Hall after the restart.
 Hall's challenge later ended after hitting the wall on the exit of Virage Antony Noghès, leaving Constable to continue the close fight for third.
 However, Constable suffered a car failure at the Nouvelle Chicane on lap 14.
 A second full course yellow was brought out on lap 16 when Paul Tattersall hit the wall at Mirabeau Haute.
 This resulted in a one-and-a-half-lap shootout to the flag, allowing last-row starter Lajoux, who had methodically worked his way through the field, to challenge Mowle for an unlikely podium.
-Mowle resisted Lajoux's challenge and finished third behind Lyons and Michael Cantillon in a Tyrrell 010.
+Mowle resisted Lajoux's challenge and finished third behind Lyons and Michael Cantillon (Tyrrell 010).